Raspi-dude/Raspi-Host-startup-script/README.md

 3. Enforce TOS
 4. Re-download the Beam MP binary to help prevent abusers who replace the real binary with their own scripts to run their own code (supports x86 and ARM)

-I have uploaded this script to be more transparent with my operation of Raspi Host, but you are welcome to use it privately for your own needs without permission.
-If you want to use this for commercial purposes, contact me on Discord at @raspi_dude.
+I have uploaded this script to be more transparent with my operation of Raspi Host, but you are welcome to use it privately or commercially without permission.
+I would really like to know if this script has helped someone out, so please either leave a star or tell me about it on discord at @raspi_dude :D